ParthMiyani/pnyx-app/README.md

 ## Key Features
  * Describe the key features in the application that the user can access.

+       - The user can auction the songs they bought
  * Provide a breakdown or detail for each feature.
  * This section will be used to assess the value of the features built